NikoLicht/portfolio/src/pages/blog/achieving_the_terrible.md

 1. I am very curious about new things, almost to a fault.
 2. I never expect perfect execution.
-3. Treat everyone else as experts
+3. I think of everyone as an expert in their own right.

 ### Being curious